 With this in mind, the Diocese of Massachusetts Sustainable Development Grant program focuses on projects that address one or more of the United Nations Sustainable Development Goals and is funded with money from the annual diocesan budget.
 The Sustainable Development Grant program has replaced the diocesan Relational Year 2-4 Mission Tithe Matching Grant program and is overseen by the diocesan Global Mission Commission.

-Congregations intending to apply in fall 2019 should submit their applications to email@example.com by Oct.
-21. The fall 2019 application is attached below.
-Decisions will be communicated in November.
+Congregations intending to apply in fall 2020 should submit their applications by Nov.
+15.

 Through formational pilgrimage and relationship-building with communities from contexts different from our own and with the purpose of accompaniment, understanding, reconciliation and justice, Sustainable Development Grants serve as a financial and networking resource for diocesan congregations to work with and support sustainable growth and development projects with their relational partners located in underdeveloped, isolated marginalized and/or underresourced communities.